 Our production of live events overseas subjects us to the risks involved in foreign travel and local regulations, including regulations requiring us to obtain visas for our performers.
-In addition, the licensing of our television and consumer products in international markets exposes us to some degree of currency risk.
+In addition, these live events and the licensing of our television and consumer products in international markets expose us to some degree of currency risk.
 All international operations are subject to political instability inherent in varying degrees in those markets.
 These risks could adversely affect our operating results and impair our ability to pursue our business strategy as it relates to international markets.